TEACH SKILLS AND

 Growth Mindsets for Better Behavior in the Classroom

-By Dan St. Romain
+Written by Dan St. Romain

 Good behavior is a skill that can be taught – and developed through practice.
 It just requires a shift in our perspective.